-Numerous studies have been conducted to try to determine the effects of dairy food consumption on the risk of breast cancer, but the results have been contradictory.
-This appears to be because some dairy products, such as milk and yogurt, have both beneficial and harmful components, and also because there are great variations in how milk cows are treated in different countries.
+Numerous studies have tried to determine the effects of dairy food on breast cancer risk, but the results have been contradictory.
+This appears to be because some dairy products, such as milk and yogurt, have both beneficial and harmful components, and also because there are variations in how milk cows are treated.

 Milk components vitamin D, stearate, lactaptin, conjugated linoleic acid (CLA), and bovine lactoferrin have been found to induce programmed breast cancer cell death or reduce mammary tumor size and incidence in mouse models of breast cancer.
 In fact, milk has been reported to be somewhat protective against breast cancer when consumed in infancy and childhood.